 Our approach to the curriculum results in a fun, engaging, and high-quality computing education.

 Every child leaves our school with mouse control, typing skills, keyboard shortcut awareness and file management.
-We have subject specialist staff who are passionate and confident in teaching computing and instill independence and growth mind-set into our children.
+We have subject specialist staff who are passionate and confident in teaching computing and instil independence and a growth mind-set into our children.

 Much of the subject-specific knowledge developed in our computing lessons equip pupils with experiences which will benefit them in secondary school, further education and future workplaces.
-From research methods, use of presentation and creative tools and critical thinking, computing at Byker Primary gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.
+From research methods, use of presentation and creative tools and critical thinking, computing at St John XXIII gives children the building blocks that enable them to pursue a wide range of interests and vocations in the next stage of their lives.